 Refer to our guide to know how to hide read receipts on iMessages.

 The text bubble color will be green whenever you receive a text from an Android device.
-However, iOS 16 has enhanced this cross-platform texting.
+However, this cross-platform texting go enhanced with the last iteration of iOS.
 Now you can use emoji replies, known as Tapbacks, for Android messages.

 The procedure to use emoji Tapbacks on iPhone is the same as iMessages i.e. when responding to messages received from an iPhone.
 Your reaction will show up for recipients if they use the stock Messages software on their Android devices.